 There’s a strong probability in difficult HR meetings that negative emotions are going to rear their ugly heads.
 Properly dealing with this is part of succeeding as an HR professional.

 As you well know, cooler heads will always prevail.
 Therefore, you want to make sure that your emotions don’t get in the way of fair and proper judgment.

 Second, if an employee’s emotions start to spiral a bit, use comforting words to let them know that everything is going to work out.
+Employees can become very overwhelmed meeting with an HR manager.
 That you’re just doing your job to get to the bottom of what caused the problem that landed them in a conversation with the HR manager.

 6. Resolve the Issue